fromancient/nineteen/docs/validating.md

 Not only do you validate miners are behaving, set some weights and get some tao - you also get to sell your access to these miners 🤩

+Depending on if you wish to run the entire validation stack (gpu & proxy) or simply run the auditing script which recovers checking/reward data from rayon validator, calculates scores & sets weights without any need for a GPU / Proxy server.

-A Validator consists of two parts:
+A vanilla Validator (no auditing) consists of two parts:

 - Proxy API server
 - Orchestrator server